 An acquired brain injury is a traumatic or non-traumatic brain injury that occurs after birth, is not hereditary, congenital or degenerative.
-A traumatic brain injury occurs as a result of an open or non-open injury caused by an external force, for example, from a fall, motor vehicle collision, sports injury, and assault.
+A traumatic brain injury occurs as a result of an open or non-open injury caused by an external force, for example, from a fall, motor vehicle collision, sports injury, or assault.
 A non-traumatic brain injury results from an injury to the brain which occurs internally, for example, lack of oxygen to the brain caused by a heart attack, stroke, near-drowning, aneurysm, tumor, or infectious disease like meningitis.

-Acquired brain injuries are often seen in life care planning and affect a patient’s ability to function physically, emotionally as well as they may experience behavioral instability and can severely influence the lives of those affected.
+Acquired brain injuries are often seen in life care planning and affect a patient’s ability to function physically, emotionally as well as they may experience behavioral instability and this can severely influence the lives of those affected.

 Tucker and Polyak (2020), wrote about music therapy and the positive effects on individuals with brain injuries, utilized during physical therapy and occupational therapy sessions, music can increase motivation, willingness to participate in therapy and increased socialization, especially when used in a group setting along with improving mood, attention, memory, and movement.
-The limitations inflicted on those with brain injuries can lead to increased agitation and depression and music brings a sense of something familiar and consistent which is often something strongly desired by a patient post-injury.
+The limitations inflicted on those with brain injuries can lead to increased agitation and depression.
+Music brings a sense of something familiar and consistent which is often something strongly desired by a patient post-injury.